 Class B Common Stock is not transferable except in connection with a permitted transfer of a corresponding number of OpCo Units.
 Class B Common Stock is entitled to one vote per share on all matters to be voted upon by the holders of Common Stock.
 Holders of shares of Class A Common Stock and Class B Common Stock vote together as a single class on all matters presented to stockholders subject to certain exceptions.
-Class B Common Stock does not have the right to receive dividends, unless the dividend consists of shares of Class B Common Stock or of rights, options, warrants or other securities convertible or exercisable into or redeemable for shares of Class B Common Stock and a dividend consisting of shares of Class A Common Stock or of rights, options, warrants or other securities convertible or exercisable into or redeemable for shares of Class A Common Stock on the same terms is simultaneously paid to the holders of Class A Common Stock.
+Class B Common Stock does not have the right to receive dividends, unless the dividend consists of shares of Class B Common Stock or of rights, options, warrants or other securities convertible or exercisable into or redeemable for shares of Class A Common Stock and a dividend consisting of shares of Class A Common Stock or of rights, options, warrants or other securities convertible or exercisable into or redeemable for shares of Class A Common Stock or of rights, options, warrants or other securities convertible or exercisable into or redeemable for shares of Class A Common Stock on the same terms is simultaneously paid to the holders of Class A Common Stock.
 Class B Common Stock does not have any right to receive a distribution upon a liquidation or winding up of the Company.